influxdata/telegraf/plugins/inputs/webhooks/README.md

 # Webhooks

-This is a Telegraf service plugin that start an http server and start multiple webhook listeners.
+This is a Telegraf service plugin that start an http server and register multiple webhook listeners.

 ```sh
 $ telegraf -sample-config -input-filter webhooks -output-filter influxdb > config.conf.new